 A committee must choose a transaction type when creating each transaction.
 The transaction subtype choices that display in ORESTAR when creating a transaction are based on the transaction type that has been selected.
+Of the six transaction types, the only one that is used by an independent expenditure filer is

+Expenditure.
 Individual and Other Organizational Filers may only file Expenditure transactions.
 Membership Organization Filers may file Donation and Expenditure Transactions